crossplane/crossplane/design/one-pager-k8s-native-providers.md

-For an initial implementation of the Rook stack, users should be able to provision Minio `ObjectStores` statically, but support for creating buckets in that object store will likely either be deferred to the functionality being added to Rook, exposed via controller logic, or the implementation of a Minio stack.
+For an initial implementation of the Rook stack, users should be able to provision Minio `ObjectStores` statically, but support for creating buckets in that object store will likely either be deferred to a later implementation (see [Future Considerations]).

+It may also be desirable to create an `ObjectStore` claim type in Crossplane in order to be able dynamically provision `ObjectStores` in Rook.
+However, like the networking types in other stacks, it is likely not a pressing issue to support dynamic provisioning for this resource type in the initial implementation.

+## Technical Design

+### The Kubernetes Provider Kind

+The Kubernetes `Provider` kind will be implemented in core Crossplane in a new API group: `kubernetes.crossplane.io`.
+This will allow it to be used by core Crossplane custom resources as well as Kubernetes-native infrastructure stacks like Rook.

+### Kubernetes-Native Provider Stacks

+Kubernetes-native provider stacks, such as Rook, should utilize the same shared reconcilers that existing infrastructure stacks do, but instead of implementing their own `Provider` kind, would utilize the core Crossplane Kubernetes `Provider`.

+#### Claim Reconciler

+The claim controllers could use the same shared [claim reconciler] that other existing infrastructure stacks use currently, providing their own `ManagedConfigurators` to configure the managed resource instance using the referenced class.

+#### Managed Reconciler

+Kubernetes-native infrastructure providers can make use of the shared managed reconciler in `crossplane-runtime` in the same manner as traditional infrastructure providers.
+However, instead of creating a new client for a cloud provider API, Kubernetes-native infrastructure providers will return a Kubernetes client that is configured to talk to the target cluster using the `providerRef` to a Crossplane Kubernetes `Provider` object.

+## Future Considerations

+### Provisioning Buckets in Rook `ObjectStores`

+The ability to provision buckets in the `ObjectStore` options provided by Rook will need to be supported in the future.
+Three main options to implement this functionality include waiting until the functionality natively added to Rook, exposing a Crossplane concept of a Rook bucket via controller logic, or the implementation of a Minio stack.
 Deferring the functionality to Rook implementation would allow for `Buckets` to be created in the traditional manner by the stack, but the remaining two options create additional complexity.

 If using controller logic, the workflow would look as follows:

-1. Install the Rook stack into the Crossplane control cluster and create a Kubernetes `Provider` kind to connect to a target cluster where the Rook and Minio operators have been installed.
+1. Install the Rook stack into the Crossplane control cluster and create a Kubernetes `Provider` kind to connect to a target cluster where the Rook Minio operator has been installed.
 1. Create an `ObjectStore` (`minio.rook.crossplane.io`) in Crossplane, which will statically provision an `ObjectStore` (`minio.rook.io`) in the target cluster (additional object storage provider types, including [EdgeFS] and